• Skip to primary navigation

 • Make your dressing the day before, so all that you need to do on the day is cut the avocado and toss it all together.

-• This salad is just as good to have for lunch the following day, provided you squeeze a bit more lemon on the avocado to prevent it from browning.
+• This salad is just as good to have for lunch the following day, even though the rocket would have wilted slightly and provided you squeeze a bit more lemon on the avocado to prevent it from browning.

 Can I Meal-Prep this Salad?